jmolenaa/transcendence/Theory/general.md

 - ES modules (new way of im-/exporting) import varName from 'locationName'

+npm (node package manager) is the dependency/package manager you get out of the box when you install Node.js. npx is also a CLI tool whose purpose is to make it easy to install and manage dependencies hosted in the npm registry.

 ### Start working:
 Initialize a Node.js Project in the Folder:  npm init -y npm install fastify@4